7. DNR violates federal rules to wrongfully favor timber industry rather than enhance wildlife habitat

-Issue: The U.S. Fish and Wildlife Service has criticized — and withheld money from — the Minnesota Department of Natural Resources (DNR) for not using federal money for its intended purpose, the Star Tribune reported in 2023.
-It’s an example of the timber industry’s undue influence on the DNR.
+Issue: The U.S. Fish and Wildlife Service criticized and withheld money from the Minnesota Department of Natural Resources (DNR) for not using federal money for its intended purpose, the Star Tribune reported in 2023.
+This is an example of the timber industry’s inappropriate influence on the DNR.
+Minnesota’s independent auditors similarly found in 2025 that, six years after this problem was identified, DNR has still not remedied the issues and cannot show it’s following the law.

 Minnesota has hundreds of tracts of land devoted to public hunting and wildlife viewing, known as Wildlife Management Areas, or WMAs.
 By law, they must be managed for wildlife, for public hunting, fishing, and trapping, and other activities such as foraging and photography.
 Logging is permitted, but only as a tool to shape wildlife habitat.
 Felling trees is done to improve habitat — “not to satisfy relentless timber quotas,” the Star Tribune reported.